 Ramsey sent samples of the gas to Sir William Crookes and Sir Norman Lockyer, who verified that it was helium.
 It was independently isolated from cleveite the same year by chemists Per Teodor Cleve and Abraham Langlet in Uppsala, Sweden, who were able to accurately determine its atomic weight.
 Over the course of the next few years, similar experiments yielded the same results.

-Several interesting properties of helium have been discovered in the ensuing years.
+Several interesting properties of helium were discovered in the ensuing years.
 In 1907, Ernest Rutherford and Thomas Royds demonstrated that an alpha particle is actually a helium nucleus.
 In 1908, helium was first liquefied by Dutch physicist Heike Kamerlingh Onnes by cooling the gas to less than one kelvin.
-The element was eventually solidified in 1926 by his student Willem Hendrik Keesom.
-He managed to do so by subjecting helium to 25 atmospheres of pressure.
+The element was eventually solidified in 1926 by his student Willem Hendrik Keesom, who subjected the element to 25 atmospheres of pressure.

 Helium was one of the first elements to be found to have superfluidity.
 In 1938, Russian physicist Pyotr Leonidovich Kapitsa discovered that helium-4 has almost no viscosity at temperatures near absolute zero (superfluidity).
 In 1972, the same phenomenon was observed in helium-3 by American physicists Douglas D. Osheroff, David M. Lee, and Robert C. Richardson.

 Today, helium gas is used in a wide range of industrial, commercial and recreational applications.
 The most well-known is perhaps flight, where helium gas (being lighter than air) naturally provides buoyancy for airships and balloons.
 Compared to hydrogen, which was also used in airships, helium has the added benefit of being non-flammable and fire retardant.